Laser printers

 the laser has to write it out from scratch.

-Imagine you're a computer choc full of data.
+Imagine you're a computer packed full of data.
 The information you

 store is in electronic format: each piece of data is stored

-electronically by a microsopically small switching device called a
+electronically by a microscopically small switching device called a

 transistor.
 The printer's job is